dogweather/forkful/README.md

 <img align="right" width="45%" src="https://github.com/dogweather/forkful/assets/150670/7c9b58b3-019e-4708-b341-7a4110ddde5a">

 **A Responsible AI Project:** AI writes the draft text, and then people review and error-correct.
+Sites visitors are provided full transparency.

-Potentially, also the other way around: people write the initial content and then AI points out possible errors and style issues.
-A sort of pair-programmer for technical documentation.
-This is the best way to use AI for content generation, circa January 2024.
+Potentially, we'll also implement a workflow the other way around: people write the initial content and then AI points out possible errors and style issues.
+In a nutshell, a sort of pair-programmer for technical documentation.
+This seems to be the best way to use AI for content generation, circa January 2024.

 A special programming cookbook: